nolifer92/Frontend-Application/README.md

   - Main Page
   - Product

-This structure will be the same on all pages
+This structure will be the same on all pages.

 It's not required that the main page has any content. **But it should be the default page on the root path `/`.**